By James | Last updated August 23, 2023

 The spin roller coaster called “Cobra’s Curse” in the Egypt section of the park opened on June 17, 2016.
 It was first announced by Busch Gardens on May 28, 2015 as a “family thrill ride”,.

-Themed around an Egyptian archeological excavation, the ride starts with a 70 foot vertical lift before coming face to face with the four foot long fangs of an 80-foot high rearing cobra snake.
+Themed around an Egyptian archeological excavation, the ride starts with a 70 foot (21 m) vertical lift before coming face to face with the four foot long fangs of an 80 foot (24 m) high rearing cobra snake representing Snake King Venymyss.

 The ride direction is effectively in three phases.
 During the first phase it is like a conventional roller coaster, with the riders going forwards.
 At the start of the second phase, the cars stop and spin around backwards before continuing.

 The third phase starts with an inclined lift and then the cars spin freely in the finale.
 The degree of spin is dependent upon the weight distribution of the four riders in each car; the bigger the difference the wilder the spins.

 Parts of the coaster are in trenches and the ride goes both over and under the Serengeti Train tracks.
 You can get a great view from the Crown Colony restaurant, now renamed as the Serengeti Overlook Restaurant and Pub offering both buffet and table service.

 The ride is unusual for a roller coaster in that it has a real vertical lift, much like an elevator.
 At the top of the lift you come face to face with a large cobra snake from which the ride gets its name.

 Track length is 2,100 feet (640 m) and the trains reach speeds of up to 40 mph (64 kph).
 Ride time is around three and a half minutes.
 Each of the eight trains consist of just two cars with four persons per car, seated two per row.